 From here take the "Miners Path" - this heads south and descends slightly before climbing steadily onto the ridge between Glyder Fach and Y Foel Goch, which is our next objective.
 Some of the best views of Tryfan are to be had on this section especially near the small tarn "Llyn Caseg-fraith".
 Continue easily to the summit of Y Foel Goch.

 The last summit of this fine horseshoe is Gallt yr Ogof (not marked as such on OS maps).
 This is pleasant country and very reminiscent of the area around Glaramara in the Lake District.
 Now comes the tricky bit!
 After having visited the last summit, the next objective is Gwern Gof Isaf farm - not to be confused with the farm where you parked your car!
-This is reached by trial and error by clambering down the rough land between the summit of Gallt yr Ogof and the valley far below.
-Beware there are some high crags but with patience you are soon down and following the stream to the farm.
-All that's left is a pleasant walk along Telford's old road back to your starting point.
-To your left is Tryfan and you can mentally retrace what is a perfect day in the mountains.
+This is reached by trial and error following the ridge (with some sections of mild scrambling) down to a stile in the fence at grid ref.
+SH690594.
+Then head northwest across rough hillside to reach the main path (Telford's old road) near Gwern Gof Isaf.
+Turn left along the path to return to the start.